 How to Disestablish Paternity in Illinois: Three Scenarios

 In Illinois, a married man is the “presumed” father of his wife’s child.
 If your wife gives birth, you do not need to take any action in order to establish paternity — it happens automatically.
 One of the consequences of this is you do have to take legal action to disestablish paternity.

 As a rule, DNA testing must be conducted to determine whether a married man is actually the biological father.
 If so, he obviously will not be able to disestablish paternity.
 If he is not, then paternity might be disestablished.
 It is not always automatic.

-If you signed a voluntary acknowledgement of paternity form, you have 60 days to rescind it.
+If you signed a voluntary acknowledgment of paternity form, you have 60 days to rescind it.
 If you file a Rescission of Voluntary Acknowledgement form within 60 days, it will cancel the effect of the initial form.
 To be clear, this is a very strict deadline.
-After two months, you no longer have the right to rescind an acknowledgement of paternity.
+After two months, you no longer have the right to rescind an acknowledgment of paternity.